byrokrat/banking/README.md

 1. An optional `,` delimiter between clearing and serial numbers may be used.
 1. Misplaced clearing-serial delimiters are ignored.

-The following formats are all valid and considered equal to the account number of the previous example.
+The following account numbers are all valid and considered equal to the account number of the previous example.

 <!--